 Opening reception October 18, 6 - 9 pm

-In this high-wire act between improvisation, intentionality and intuition, she combines color, gesture, and touch, to create a scaffolding of formal rigor charged with implied poetic narratives.
-By virtue of her boldness in mixing styles, her promiscuity of materials and her ownership of what was previously the male canon, her paintings are neither male nor female but rather in the voice of a libertine.
-For example, in a painting like Piétiner (Complementaries for P.M.), Dick references the use of a soft geometry (citing Mondrian and Heilmann) and unexpectedly combines it with gestural abstraction.
+In this high-wire act between improvisation, intentionality and intuition, she combines color, gesture and touch, using an underlying scaffolding resulting in implied poetic narratives.
+By virtue of her boldness in mixing styles, promiscuity of materials and her ownership of what was previously the male canon, her paintings are neither male nor female but individual in the voice of a libertine.
+In the catalogue for her recent one-person exhibition Ne Pleure Pas Paillettes in Paris, painter and poet Hugo Pernet writes:

-In the catalogue for her recent one-person exhibition Ne Pleure Pas Paillettes in Paris, painter and poet Hugo Pernet writes: “It takes a certain courage to refuse the “signature” effects so common in abstract painting.
+“It takes a certain courage to refuse the “signature” effects so common in abstract painting.
 This courage implies the acceptance of not being loved, understood, recognized.
 To advance with the spirit of adventure, towards “a not-knowing knowing,” as John of the Cross wrote in his mystical poems.
 To find the determination and strength to feel legitimate, to reread a history written by men.
 Astrid Dick’s painting is both a fight and a game.
 This is why we always find something a little painterly about it: the painting is a concrete object that tells its own materialization, and in this story-in-acts are grafted parasitic emotions and thoughts, flakes of subjectivity fallen into this volcano in formation.”

 KAMIKAZE PONZI